-Long-tail lines of business, such as all casualty lines (including general liability, professional liability and financial lines amongst others) are exposed to material reserve deteriorations (or long-tail reserve deteriorations).
+Long-tail lines of business, such as all casualty lines (including general liability, professional liability and financial lines, amongst others, are exposed to material reserve deterioration (or long-tail reserve deteriorations).
 This is due to the materiality of insured losses driven by man-made casualty loss events and to the long periods of time taken for claims materialization and settlement.